Contracted Vendors/Service Providers Feedback/Complaints

-- Anticipate a follow-up phone call, email or meeting request within 7-14 business days from the contractor’s Program Manager
+- Anticipate a follow-up phone call, email, or meeting request within 7-14 business days from the ACPD.

-You can also submit your complaint directly to the Client Advocate in the following ways:
+You can submit your complaint directly to ACPD in the following ways:

 - In person - At any Probation Department location within Alameda County